Israeli air strike kills Hamas man in Gaza

 Cross-border violence surged on Saturday when Palestinian militants fired more than 100 rockets into Israel and the Israeli military carried out dozens of air strikes in the Hamas-ruled enclave.

-Reporting by Nidal al-Mughrabi and Maayan Lubell; Editing by Robin Pomeroy
+Reporting by Nidal al-Mughrabi and Maayan Lubell; Editing by Robin Pomeroy and David Stamp